 The college has established an account with a local hotel.
-Once you have confirmed the travel dates, you will need to contact the Office of Academic Operations (academicoperations@jjay.cuny.edu) so that they may secure rooms when required.
+Once you have confirmed the travel dates, you will need to complete and submit the Room Request Form to Academic Operations as early as possible.
+The form should be emailed to the Office of Academic Operations (academicoperations@jjay.cuny.edu) so that they may secure rooms when required.

-Please complete and submit the Room Request Form to Academic Operations as early as possible.
 We will need at least five business days' notice to guarantee accommodations, but of course the earlier the information is provided, the better.

 Once the reservation is confirmed, you will receive an email with the confirmation information which should be shared with the candidate.